 Please note, Galaxy S9 and S9+ do not use the drop-down menu (as in stock Android) for the Galaxy S9 quick settings buttons.

 How to re-arrange buttons in Galaxy S9 quick settings buttons?

-The first six buttons will be shown on the top of notification panel.
+The first six buttons will be shown on the top of the notification panel.
 So, you can access them very quickly.
 If you use Galaxy S9 home screen in landscape mode, the first 10 quick settings buttons will be used instead.